spdrnl/UFO-Modeling-Decision-Tree/modeling-guideline/Guideline.md

 For binary universals, UFO separates ordinary domain links from structural modeling associations.
 Domain links include **formal relations**, **material relations**, and **part-whole relations**.
 Fundamental associations, such as **Characterization**, **Mediation**, **Participation**, and **BringsAbout**, express the ontological structure behind those domain links.

 ## Glossary per decision subtree
 In this section a glossary is provided for each decision subtree.
-The function of the glossart is to provide a link between the description of the UFO Meta Mode and the graphical decision trees.
-The style of the trees is very succint for layout reasons.
+The function of the glossary is to provide a link between the description of the UFO Meta Model and the graphical decision trees.
+The style of the trees is very succinct for layout reasons.
 In this section additional clarification is provided.

 Also, in the modeling case, per subtree Tonto textual UFO models are provided per subtree for further illustration.